 The Legend Of Krampus, Saint Nick’s Evil Counterpart

-Though legends about his looks change from region to region, some things stay consistent: Krampus is said to have pointed devilish horns and a long snake-like tongue.
+Though descriptions of Krampus’ appearance vary from region to region, some things remain consistent: He is said to have pointed devilish horns and a long snake-like tongue.
 His body is covered in coarse fur, and he looks like a goat crossed with a demon.

-His body and arms are strung with chains and bells, and he carries a large sack, or occasionally a basket, on his back to cart off evil children.
+His body and arms are strung with chains and bells, and he carries a large sack or basket on his back to cart off evil children.

-Sometimes he’s accompanied by Saint Nicholas, who in Central Europe doesn’t bother himself with the naughty children.
-He focuses on handing out presents to the well behaved and leaves the rest for his dark counterpart.
+Sometimes Krampus is accompanied by Saint Nicholas, who isn’t known to bother himself with naughty children in Central Europe.
+Instead, he focuses on handing out presents to well-behaved kids and then leaves the rest up to his sinister counterpart.

-How did this sinister figure become a regular part of holiday fun in places like Austria, Bavaria, the Czech Republic, Slovenia, and Northern Italy?
+How did Krampus become a regular part of holiday fun in places like Austria, Bavaria, the Czech Republic, and Slovenia?
 Nobody is entirely certain.

-Most believe Krampus hails from the Alpine region’s pagan past.
-His name comes from the German word krampen, which means “claw,” and he bears a striking resemblance to old Norse legends about the son of Hel, god of the underworld.
+But most people believe that Krampus originally hails from the Alpine region’s pagan past.
+His name comes from the German word krampen, which means “claw,” and he bears a striking resemblance to the old Norse legends about the son of Hel, the god of the underworld.

-It’s a compelling history, especially since Krampus’s appearance coincides with a number of pagan winter rites, notably one that sends people parading through the streets to disperse the ghosts of winter.
+It’s a compelling theory, especially since Krampus’ appearance coincides with a number of pagan winter rites, most notably one that sends people parading through the streets to disperse the ghosts of winter.

-Over the years, as Christianity gained popularity in the region, aspects of Krampus’s appearance began to shift to fall in line with Christian beliefs.
+Over the years, as Christianity gained popularity in the region, aspects of Krampus’ appearance began to shift to fall in line with Christian beliefs.

 The chains, for example, were not originally a feature of Hel’s ghoulish son.
-It’s believed that Christians added them later to evoke the binding of the Devil.
-And that wasn’t the only change — under Christian hands, Krampus took on a number of devilish qualities, like the basket in which he carries wicked children to Hell.
+It’s believed that Christians added them to evoke the binding of the Devil.
+And that wasn’t the only change they made.
+Under Christian hands, Krampus took on a number of more devilish qualities, like the basket that he uses to carry wicked children to Hell.

-From there, it isn’t hard to see how Krampus, already associated with the winter festivities, might then have been incorporated into Christian Christmas traditions and the legend of Saint Nicholas.
+From there, it isn’t hard to see how Krampus, already associated with the winter festivities, might then have been incorporated into Christian traditions and the legend of Saint Nicholas around Christmastime.

 The Modern Krampus And Krampusnacht Celebrations

-Tourists say running into a coffee shop won’t save you, and the swats aren’t what you’d call gentle — but slaps are generally confined to the legs, and the festive atmosphere goes a long way toward healing the occasional welt.
+Tourists who’ve witnessed this rowdy celebration say that running into a coffee shop won’t save you from getting swatted.
+And the swats aren’t exactly gentle.
+But luckily, they’re usually confined to the legs, and the festive atmosphere often makes up for the occasional welt.

 The tradition has become an important one in many countries and has come to include expensive handmade masks, elaborate costumes, and even parades.
-Though some complain that the celebration is becoming too commercial, many aspects of the festival of old endure.
+Though some complain that the celebration is becoming too commercialized, many aspects of the old festival endure.

-Krampus masks, for example, are typically carved from wood and are the product of significant labor.
-Artisans work for months, and the costumes sometimes make it into museums as examples of a living tradition of folk art.
+Krampus masks, for example, are typically carved from wood — and they are the products of significant labor.
+And artisans often work for months on the costumes, which sometimes end up on display in museums as examples of a living tradition of folk art.

 It’s always remarkable when ancient traditions make it to the present — but Krampus has had an especially rough fight for survival.

 In Austria in 1923, Krampus and all Krampusnacht activities were banned by the Fascist Christian Social Party.
-Their motives were a little unclear: though they agreed that Krampus was certainly a force for evil, there seems to have been some confusion about whether that was because of his clear ties to the Christian Devil or his less-clear ties to the Social Democrats.
+Their motives were a little murky.
+Though they agreed that Krampus was a force for evil, there seems to have been some confusion about whether that was because of his clear ties to the Christian Devil or his less-clear ties to the Social Democrats.

-Either way, they were sure that Krampus wasn’t good for kids, and they passed out pamphlets titled “Krampus is an Evil Man,” warning parents of the dangers of influencing young children with threats of a violent holiday intruder.
+Either way, they were sure that Krampus wasn’t good for kids, and they passed out pamphlets titled “Krampus is an Evil Man,” warning parents against influencing young children with threats of a violent holiday intruder.

-Though they might have had a point about the traumatic effect of telling misbehaving children they were going to be eaten by Saint Nick’s evil twin, society wasn’t deeply moved.
-The ban lasted for four years, and vague murmurs of disapproval continued a little longer.
-But in the end, they couldn’t keep Krampus down.
+Though they may have had a point about the traumatic effects of telling misbehaving children that they were going to be eaten by Saint Nick’s evil twin, society wasn’t deeply moved.
+The ban lasted for only about four years, and vague murmurs of disapproval continued only a little while longer.
+But in the end, no one could keep Krampus down.

 By the end of the 20th century, Krampus was back in full force — and in recent years, he’s made the leap across the pond to the United States.
-He’s had cameos on Grimm, Supernatural, and even The Colbert Report.
+He’s had cameos on many TV shows, including Grimm, Supernatural, and The Colbert Report, to name a few.

-Some cities, like Los Angeles, have annual Krampus celebrations that feature costume contests, parades, traditional dances, bell-ringing, and Alpine horn blowing.
+Some American cities, like Los Angeles, host annual Krampus celebrations that feature costume contests, parades, traditional dances, bell-ringing, and Alpine horn blowing.
 Cookies, dirndls, and masks are de rigueur.

-So if you’re the sort who thinks Christmas needs more Halloween, see if your city has a Krampusnacht celebration — and don’t forget to dress up.
+So if you think Christmas needs a little touch of Halloween, see if your city has a Krampusnacht celebration — and don’t forget to dress up.

-Now that you know about Krampus, read the incredible story of the Christmas Truce that was celebrated by enemies during World War I. Then check out these vintage Christmas ads.
+Now that you’ve learned about the Christmas legend of Krampus, read the incredible story of the Christmas Truce that was celebrated by enemies during World War I. Then, check out these vintage Christmas ads.